 Why Should I Consider UTA?

 The online M.Ed. in C&I – Literacy Studies at UTA is nationally and regionally accredited.
-It offers three state certifications through a flexible and accelerated curriculum and at a comparatively low cost of tuition.
+It offers two state certifications through a flexible and accelerated curriculum and at a comparatively low cost of tuition.
 Perhaps that's why UTA tops the College Choice Best Online Master's in Curriculum and Instruction Degrees list, ranking first out of 35 institutions.
 U.S. News & World Report also places UTA in the top 50 for Best Online Graduate Education Programs overall.

 What really sets UTA apart is its commitment to each student's academic success.
 In addition to online advising and tutoring, every online student at UTA is assigned an academic coach who serves as a program liaison from enrollment to graduation.
 Academic coaches hold a master's or doctorate, so they understand the ins and outs of working toward an advanced degree.
 In other words, UTA's online programs foster a highly supportive environment.
 Faculty for UTA's Online Master's in C&I – Literacy Studies have even been known to help program grads prep for job interviews.